wptrainingteam/content-editor-overview/README.md

 ## Lesson Overview

 * Lecture on the need for proper formatting of web content
-* Demonstrate each of the buttons in the toolbar of the content editor
+* Demonstrate each of the toolbar buttons by displaying the content editor and showing how each button is used
-* Student exercises of formatting content using the buttons in the toolbar
+* Student exercises on formatting content using the buttons in the toolbar

 ## Exercises